netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 ## Resources

-### Flight Emissions
+### Flight Footprint

-Calculates estimated emissions per passenger for flights.
+Calculates estimated footprint per passenger for flights.

-#### Retrieving estimated emissions
+#### Retrieving flight footprint

-Retrieve estimated emissions for one flight.
-If you need to calculate emissions for a trip with multiple legs, retrieve the estimated emissions for each leg and sum estimated emissions for each to create a total for the full trip.
+Retrieve estimated footprint for one flight.
+If you need to calculate footprint for a trip with multiple legs, retrieve the estimated footprint for each leg and sum estimated footprint for each to create a total for the full trip.

-> **🚧 PRE-RELEASE NOTE:** This endpoint currently always responds with estimated
+> **🚧 PRE-RELEASE NOTE:** This endpoint currently always responds with an
-> emissions of 1.0 tonne CO2eq regardless of input parameters.
-We will start
+> estimated footprint of 1.0 tonne CO2eq regardless of input parameters.
+We
-> doing actual calculations soon and continue to improve the accuracy of our
+> will start doing actual calculations soon and continue to improve the
-> algorithm over time.
+> accuracy of our algorithm over time.

 **Endpoint:**

-`GET /v1/flight_emissions`
+`GET /v1/flight_footprint`

 **Request parameters:**